Development Co-operation Profiles

 Conrad N. Hilton Foundation

 International hotelier Conrad N. Hilton established the grantmaking foundation that bears his name in 1944 to help people living in poverty and experiencing disadvantages worldwide.
-Today, the work continues, concentrating on efforts to ensure healthy early childhood development and sustainable livelihoods for youth, supporting young people transitioning out of foster care, improving access to housing and support services for people experiencing homelessness, identifying solutions to safe water access, and lifting the work of Catholic sisters.
-Additionally, following the selection by an independent, international jury, the Foundation annually awards the USD 2.5 million Conrad N. Hilton Humanitarian Prize to an organisation doing extraordinary work to reduce human suffering.
+Today, the work continues, concentrating on efforts to ensure healthy early childhood development and sustainable livelihoods for youth, support young people transitioning out of foster care, improve access to housing and support services for people experiencing homelessness, identify solutions to safe water access, and lift the work of Catholic sisters.
+Additionally, following selection by an independent, international jury, the Foundation annually awards the $2.5 million Conrad N. Hilton Humanitarian Prize to an organisation doing extraordinary work to reduce human suffering.